Worthy Hotel: Description and history

 The former Worthy Hotel building is located in downtown Springfield, at the southeast corner of Main and Worthington Streets.
 It is an eight-story masonry structure, with a roughly L-shaped plan that extends south to North Church Avenue at the rear.
 It is Romanesque in style, with a variety of window trims and styles, including a number of round-arch windows typical of the style.
 The building is crowned by a projecting dentillated cornice.
 The section at the rear is a second building, which was merged into the main building and given a stylistically unifying facade treatment.

 The hotel was built in 1895 by Justin Worthy, and was the city's first steel-framed fireproof building.
 Located near the city's railroad station, it served business travelers, and had a restaurant that was judged one of the best in the city.
 Originally built with six floors and 50 rooms, it was raised to eight floors in 1905, and enlarged again with the acquisition of the 1896 Mayo building in 1909.
 The latter enlargement included creating a common facade, and filling in an alley separating the buildings as part of the combined structure.

+In 1929, Arthur D. Buckley, owner of the Winthrop Hotel in Meriden, Connecticut, managed the hotel.